Reducing Obizhaeva-Wang type trade execution problems to LQ stochastic control problems: Examples

-We consider the case $\lambda\equiv 0$ as a particular example. \begin{ex} Suppose that $\lambda \equiv 0$.
+\begin{ex} In the setting of the previous example suppose that $\lambda \equiv 0$.
 If the terminal target $\xi\in \R$ is a deterministic constant, then it follows from \cite[Proposition 3]{obizhaeva2013optimal} that the optimal finite variation execution strategy is given by

 So the optimal strategy consists of potential block trades (jumps of $X^*$) at times $0$ and $T$ and a continuous linear trading program on $[0,T)$.
 In the following we analyze how this structure changes as we allow for a random terminal target $\xi$.